freebasic/fbfrog/readme.txt

   named after most keywords).
     * this is also a good chance to speed up the keyword check in ASTCLASS_FIELD emitting

+* In FB, fields can't be named after operators (and/or/shl/shr... new/delete ...),
+  not even with multdecl syntax

 * Add -split <pattern> option to emit multiple files
     - need multiple extern blocks
     - version defines checks must be emitted into each file?